koka-lang/koka/readme.md

 Use `stack test --fast` to run the test-suite.

-(See the [build notes](#build-notes) below for building on arm64 macOS, or if you have issues when running- or installing `stack`).
+(See the [build notes](#build-notes) below for building on macOS M1, or if you have issues when running- or installing `stack`).

 ## Create an Install Bundle